 I think you’ve already touched on this a little bit, but we’ll revisit it if you have more to add.
 What’s the role of the student in your research?

 Mostly they’re doing sort of library and online research, then they’re writing up their research and their analysis - their conclusions on what they found.
 Some of it is sort of current events, some it is right now digging into the names of boards and directors of people that have been involved in scandals, trying to get at what their composition is like… another project that students sort of helped me on was drafting a survey helping navigate IRB approval (institutional research board).
 Students help draft it, they help write statistical analysis of the survey responses and then they take those responses and look for the interesting results from that and then they analyze it and then put together their own thoughts and comprehensive analysis.

-Can you recall a time when you had a good experience with a mentor?
-What did that mentor instill in you that you practice today with your students?
+Can you recall a time where you had a great experience with a mentor?

 You know that was probably one of the more interesting questions because I never had a formal mentor, but I do have people that I sort of thought of as mentors, but they may not have known that I was thinking of them in that way.
 I usually reached out to senior colleagues.
 One of the things I picked up from them was being open to ideas, and listening to advice along the way.
 Students often come up with great things that kind of take another turn in the research and I like to let them follow their heart, sometimes I can’t let them follow it as much as I want because I have to get something done but other times they can take off on what starts off as a tangent and then it becomes very real and then were able to take the project off in that direction.
 So what I like to do in my one-on-one meetings is ask what other ideas they have and where they want to take it.
 It’s kind of fun for me and I hope it helps them.

 What do you enjoy most about being a research mentor?